Technology

 3. Auditing, lineage, and data sharing controls

-The performance and cost optimization practices that matter most are pruning-friendly design, right-sized compute, caching leverage, and efficient storage.
+The performance and cost optimization practices the checklist should cover are pruning-friendly design, right-sized compute, caching leverage, and efficient storage patterns.
+These practices directly translate to lower credit spend and faster query performance.

 1. Clustering and pruning strategies

-• Thoughtful clustering keys that match high-selectivity predicates and access paths.
+Thoughtful clustering keys that match high-selectivity predicates and access paths are the single most impactful performance optimization in Snowflake.

 3. Caching and result reuse